lgbouma/eres21/content/schedule.md

 # Schedule

-To be announced early April.
+To be announced mid April.

 Most of the time will be dedicated to _contributed talks_.